Josh Smith (left-handed pitcher): Leones de Yucatán

 On February 20, 2023, Smith retired from professional baseball.

+Caliente de Durango

+On October 1, 2024, Smith came out of retirement and signed with the El Águila de Veracruz of the Mexican League.
+However, he was subsequently released prior to the season on January 6, 2025, without making an appearance for the team.

 Personal

 Smith is often referred to online and in print as Josh D. Smith, to differentiate him from Josh A. Smith, especially since the two players were teammates for the Pawtucket Red Sox in 2018.
 The two were also teammates for the Miami Marlins in 2020.